Xenakios/JuceComponentCommunication/README.md

 Techniques included :

--Custom Broadcaster/Listener
+- Custom Broadcaster/Listener

--std::function
+- std::function

--Value and Value::Listener
+- JUCE Value and Value::Listener

--Making the listbox a ChangeBroadcaster and using a dynamic_cast to get access into the listbox variables
+- Making the listbox a ChangeBroadcaster and using a dynamic_cast to get access into the listbox variables

--Passing a reference of the MainComponent into the listbox
+- Passing a reference of the MainComponent into the listbox so it can call a method directly